Sardinian medieval kingdoms: Pisan-Genoese and Aragonese interference and end of the four kingdoms

-Pisa and Genoa began to infiltrate the Judicial politics and economy in the eleventh century intervening to support the giudicati, against the Taifa of Dénia, an Iberian Muslim kingdom, which was trying to conquer the island.
+Pisa and Genoa began to infiltrate the Judicial politics and economy in the eleventh century, intervening to support the giudicati, against the Taifa of Dénia, an Iberian Muslim kingdom, which was trying to conquer the island.

-From the second half of the thirteenth century the autonomous existence of the kingdoms of Logudoro, Gallura and Calari ended due to the diplomatic maneuvers of Genoa and Pisa on the territory, on trade, on the episcopal curiae, and the judicial chancelleries.
-The Kingdom of Logudoro ended effectively in 1259 with the direct management of his territories by the Doria and the Malaspina Genoese families.
-Cagliari was conquered by a Pisan-Sardinian alliance in 1258 and his territory was divided between the winners.
+From the second half of the thirteenth century, the autonomous existence of the kingdoms of Logudoro, Gallura and Calari ended due to the diplomatic manoeuvres of Genoa and Pisa on the territory, on trade, on the episcopal curiae, and the judicial chancelleries.
+The Kingdom of Logudoro ended effectively in 1259 with the direct management of its territories by the Doria and the Malaspina Genoese families.
+Cagliari was conquered by a Pisan-Sardinian alliance in 1258, and its territory was divided between the winners.
 Gallura went to the Visconti family and then to Pisa in 1288.

 Arborea lasted longer and, between 1323 and 1326, participated in an alliance with the Crown of Aragon at the conquest of the Pisan possessions in Sardinia (the former kingdoms of Gallura and Calari).
 However, threatened by the Aragonese claims of suzerainty and consolidation of the rest of the island, in 1353 the Kingdom of Arborea, under Marianus IV of Arborea, broke the alliance with the Aragonese and together with the Doria declared war against the Iberians.
-In 1368 an Arborean offensive succeeded in nearly driving the Aragonese from the island, reducing the Kingdom of Sardinia to just the port cities of Cagliari and Alghero and incorporating everything else into their own kingdom.
-A peace treaty returned the Aragonese their previous possessions in 1388, but tensions continued.
-In 1391 the Arborean army, led by Brancaleone Doria, again conquered most of the island, subjecting it to Arborean rule.
+In 1368, an Arborean offensive succeeded in nearly driving the Aragonese from the island, reducing the Kingdom of Sardinia to just the port cities of Cagliari and Alghero and incorporating everything else into their own kingdom.
+A peace treaty returned the Aragonese to their previous possessions in 1388, but tensions continued.
+In 1391, the Arborean army, led by Brancaleone Doria, again conquered most of the island, subjecting it to Arborean rule.
 This state of affairs lasted until 1409, when the army of the Kingdom of Arborea suffered a heavy defeat at the hands of the Aragonese army in the Battle of Sanluri.

 The Kingdom of Arborea ceased to exist in 1420, after the sale of its territories to the Aragonese by the last judge, William II of Narbonne, for 100,000 gold florins.